nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 : States that the provided value is a path (file or directory).
 Does not check its existence.

 `file-path-pattern`
-: States that the provided value is a globbing pattern that will be used to fetch files.
+: States that the provided value is a glob pattern that will be used to fetch files.
 Checks that the pattern is valid and that at least one file is found.

 ### `exists`

 When a format is specified for a value, you can provide the key `exists` set to true in order to validate that the provided path exists.
+Set this to `false` to validate that the path does not exist.

 Example usage is as follows: